vitormhenrique/OctoPrint-Enclosure/README.md

 * For the DS18B20 sensor:

-Follow the wiring diagram on the pictures.
+Follow the wiring diagram on the pictures on thingiverse.
 The DS18B20 uses "1-wire" communication protocol, you need to use 4.7K to 10K resistor from the data pin to VCC, DS18B20 only works on GPIO pin number 4.
 You also need to add OneWire support for your raspberry pi.

 Start by adding the following line to /boot/config.txt